The best beach casting reels, and how to find yours

 The following reels are ordered price high to low.

-Shimano’s Ultregra is a top-end premium beach casting reel that is designed for a very long life and the highest level of reliability.
+Take as an example the Shimano’s Ultregra.
+It’s is a top-end premium beach casting reel that is designed for a very long life and the highest level of reliability.
 It’s one of the only reels we could forgive for looking so much like a carp reel…

-Shimano have got this thing called X-protect which helps reduce the intrusion of water and dirt into the reel.
-If you’re as silly with reels as me you’ll get all kinds of crap in there, so this is a handy feature if you fish at surfy marks or areas where the sea breeze has a lot of water to it.
+Shimano has this thing called X-protect, which helps reduce water and dirt intrusion into the reel.
+If you’re as silly with reels as me, you’ll get all kinds of crap in there.
+This is a handy feature if you fish at surfy marks or areas where the sea breeze has a lot of water to it.
 These kinds of marks can ruin cheap reels within a season.

-The reel also has great line lay, which does increase casting distance a surprising amount.
-It’s got a solid drag as you’d expect and comes with a spare pool and a line reducer so you don’t have to use loads of backing line.
+The reel also has excellent line lay, which does increase casting distance a surprising amount.
+It’s got a solid drag, as you’d expect, and comes with a spare pool and a line reducer, so you don’t have to use loads of backing line.

 Somehow, the Ultegra weighs in at 540g.
-It has a maximum drag of 20kg, which is about as elite as you’re going to get in a beach casting reel.
-Many good multipliers only have max drags of 8kg.
-One crank of the handle retrieves about 1m of line, which is typical of a beach casting reel.
-This allows for decent sport with smaller fish but is still powerful enough to handle whatever you throw at it.
-The Ultegra is a solid choice for anglers looking for a high-performance, reliable reel that can go the years without fail.
+It has a maximum drag of 20kg, which is about as elite as you will get in a beach casting reel.
+Many good multipliers only have max drags of 8kg…

 Penn Battle III Longcast

-The metal handle has no flex at all – the whole reel feels solid.
-The round handle is super smooth in your hand and the reel overall feels robust and strong as well as luxuriously smooth.
-The drag is far more powerful than is needed for UK sea fishing sadly, but if you take it on holiday you might one day be glad of it (if you hook a shark or monster ray…).
+The metal handle has no flex – the whole reel feels solid.
+The round handle is super smooth in your hand, and the reel feels robust and luxuriously smooth overall.
+The drag is far more powerful than is needed for UK sea fishing.
+But if you take it on holiday, you might one day be glad of it (if you hook a shark or monster ray…).

 Penn Surfblaster 7000/8000

-The Penn Surf Blaster III 7000 LCEU is the upgraded version of Penn’s top selling surf casting reel.
+The Penn Surf Blaster III 7000 LCEU is the upgraded version of Penn’s top-selling surf casting reel.
 It’s a pretty serious reel.
-Lightweight, powerful and saltwater resistant (although I wouldn’t believe that too much, only mag-sealed reels can actually handle a good dunking).
-It’s got a shallow aluminium spool, and an extra slow oscillation system.
-A reel from Penn at this price is going to feel more sturdy, solid and much more smooth than the vast majority of beach casting reels.
-Mostly this just makes it nicer to use, but it will also control line lay better, cast further, have a more reliable drag that goes out more evenly etc.
+Lightweight, robust and saltwater resistant (although I wouldn’t believe that too much; only mag-sealed reels can handle a good dunking).
+It’s got a shallow aluminium spool and an extra slow oscillation system.
+A reel from Penn at this price will feel sturdy, solid and much smoother than the vast majority of beach casting reels.
+Mostly, this makes it nicer to use.
+But it will also control line lay better, cast further, have a more reliable drag that goes out more evenly, etc.

 Penn Rival

-The reel weighs 669g and is perfect for long casting sessions, although not many would buy something like this for flinging feathers.
-It’s a very nice reel to use.
+The reel weighs 669g.
+This is perfect for long casting sessions, although few would buy something like this for flinging feathers!

 Daiwa Shorecast